Ugotsta/blueprint-ui/README.md

 A dark-ish blue UI theme for Atom that wants to look like a blueprint but also wants 3d-ish text effects.
 I know, silly right?
 The theme uses text shadows to emphasize code while comments blend legibly in the background.

-Best used with Atom One Dark Syntax theme.
+Best used with Atom Dark syntax theme (the default dark theme).
+Also looks great in the [Rain](https://atom.io/themes/rain-syntax).
 Other syntax themes may expose how ugly it is inside.

 ![Blueprint UI](screenshots/blueprint-ui-main.png)
 ![Blueprint UI closeup](screenshots/atom-blueprint-ui.png)